stratisproject/StratisBitcoinFullNode/Stratis.Bitcoin.Features.IndexStore/readme.md

 is set to false as we only expect one transaction to spend any given output from another transaction and hence there will only be one value for each key.

+The definition of the index is a once-off activity.
+Once the index has been created it is automaically kept up-to-date and you can perform a lookup against the index at any time.
+See methods listed below.

 How does it work?
 =================